toritried/lostletters/_pages/afternoontea.md

         Download the <a target="_new" href="/graphics/teahouse/teacup/template-lostletters.png">✨template✨</a>.
     </li>
     <li>
-        Create a pixel teacup with a transparent background to show off your style.
+        Create a pixel teacup with a transparent background to show off your style, and keep the cropping tight, so it aligns vertically with other cups.
 Animations are welcome!
     </li>
     <li>
         Post a message on my <a target="_blank" href="https://neocities.org/site/lostletters">Neocities Profile</a> or in my <a href="/guestbook/">guestbook</a> with a link to your pixel teacup + your URL, so I can upload it and link to your site from the gallery above.
 Feel free to include a description of how it tastes for mouse-over alt text.